-In January 2019, club members will be able to self select the class they compete in from three options.
-Everyone will hopefully be competing with peers closer to their own image making skill level.
+When submitting photos for a competition, club members select the class they believe is the best fit.
+Everyone will hopefully be competing with peers closest to their own image-making skill level.

 Everyone starts somewhere.
 Everyone advances at a different speed.
 We all have different amounts of time, mental energy and money to devote to photography and that makes a difference.